Firetoss-Agency/royal-rewards/wp-content/plugins/profile-builder/readme.txt

 * customizable user login widget
 * add a custom stylesheet/inherit values from the current theme or use the default one built into this plugin
 * **Admin Bar Settings**: choose which user roles view the admin bar in the front-end
-* select which profile fields users can use in frontend
+* select which user profile fields are visible in the frontend
 * extended functionality available via [Add-ons](http://www.cozmoslabs.com/profile-builder-add-ons/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree)
-* **Roles Editor**: add, edit, remove or clone roles and capabilities
+* **Roles Editor**: add, edit, remove or clone user roles and capabilities
 * **reCAPTCHA** support for Profile Builder and Wordpress default forms
 * **User Role Select** field on register and edit profile forms
 * **Content Restriction**: [restrict content](https://www.cozmoslabs.com/105571-restrict-content-user-role-profile-builder/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree) based on current users role or logged in status